FelipeRuizGarcia/Learner/devops_and_sre/become_to_release_engineer.md

 ### Self Service Model
 Teams must be self-sufficient.
 All the product releases should be automated using the necessary tools.
+Build and deployment tools are truly automatic and only require involvement if and when problems arise.

 ## Blogs